microsoft/hlsl-specs/proposals/infra/INF-0005-Long-Vector-ExecutionTest-Plan.md

    * 1st XML: Used to define shader source code and metadata about that shader code.
 This XML file is parsed using a private class.
-This private class helps faciliate creation of D3D resources and execution of the shader.
+This private class helps facilitate creation of D3D resources and execution of the shader.
    * 2nd XML: Describes metadata about the specific test cases.
-Used by the TAEF infrastructe for [TAEF Data Driven Testing](https://learn.microsoft.com/en-us/windows-hardware/drivers/taef/data-driven-testing)
+Used by the TAEF infrastructure for [TAEF Data Driven Testing](https://learn.microsoft.com/en-us/windows-hardware/drivers/taef/data-driven-testing)
 2. Test inputs will be hard coded in a c++ header file.
 This was chosen over definining inputs in the second XML as this is cleaner and easier to parse for different data types.
 This c++ header method also avoids needing to repeat the data set in the XML for each individual test cast.
 Inputs will use 'value sets' which will typically be much smaller than the desired vector test size.
-Values will be repeated until the vector is full.
+Values will be repeated cyclically until the vector is full.
+For example, a value set `{1, 2, 3}` used to populate a `vector<int, 1024>` will produce the pattern `<1, 2, 3, 1, 2, 3, 1, 2, 3, ..., 1, 2, 3>`, repeating the sequence until all 1024 elements are filled.
+This approach provides predictable test data while keeping input definitions manageable.
 3. Expected outputs are computed for each test case at run time.
 4. All new long vector test code is factored out into its own files.